neil-oliver/data-structures/week11/README.md

 #### What will the visualization look like?
 Will it be interactive?
 If so, how?
 - Introduction to the project and the New York City heat laws.
 - Line graph showing the temperature from the sensor & external temperature data provided by the [National Digital Forecast Database](https://www.nws.noaa.gov/mdl/survey/pgb_survey/dev/rest.php).
+- Image and explanation of the process of creating the proton sensor and where it is located in order to collect the data.
+- Tool tip to show details when hovering over data points on the graph.

 #### How will the data need to be mapped to the visual elements?
+- Both internal and external temperature mapped on the same graph.
 - X axis = Time, Y axis = Temperature.
 - Line at 50 degrees fahrenheit.
 - Color change below 50 degrees.

 #### For that mapping, what needs to be done to the data?
 Be specific and clear.
 Will it require filtering, aggregation, restructuring, and/or something else?
 How will this be done?
-- Changeable time period to daily (external data only available on an hourly database).
+- Data from the sensor needs to be averaged to per hour due to the National Digital Forecast Database data only being available per hour.
+- Changeable time period from one month to one week.
+Graph will change based on filtering the data client side so that additional database calls are not needed.
+- Ability to see avergage temperatures for each day instead of per hour.

 #### What is the default view (if any)?
-- Graph showing average temperature (each day) for the past 30 days.
+- Graph showing every data point recorded over the past 30 days.

 #### What assumptions are you making about the user?
-- They understand fahrenheit!
+- They understand fahrenheit! (details of the coversion could be included in the description).